-Hazard Class Definitions Table B

-Class Class Name Example
+Class Class name Example

 1 Explosives Ammunition, Dynamite, Fireworks

 2 Gases Propane, Oxygen, Helium

-3 Flammable Gasoline Fuel, Acetone
+3 Flammable Gasoline, Acetone

 4 Flammable Solids Matches, Fuses

 5 Oxidizers Ammonium Nitrate, Hydrogen Peroxide

 6 Poisons Pesticides, Arsenic

 7 Radioactive Uranium, Plutonium

-8 Corrosives Hydrochloric Acid, Battery Acid
+8 Corrosives Hydrochloric Acid, Battery Fluid

 9 Miscellaneous Hazardous Materials Formaldehyde, Asbestos

 None ORM-D (Other Regulated Material- Domestic) Hair Spray or Charcoal

 None Combustible Liquids Fuel Oils, Lighter Fluid

 - 1. If your placarded trailer has dual tires, how often should you check the tires? - 2.
 What is a safe haven? - 3.
-How close to the traveled part of the roadway can you park with Division 1.2 or 1.3 materials? - 4.
-How close can you park to a bridge, tunnel, or building with the same load? - 5.
+How closely to the traveled part of the roadway can you park with Division 1.2 or 1.3 materials? - 4.
+How closely can you park to a bridge, tunnel or building with the same load? - 5.
 What type of fire extinguisher must placarded vehicles carry? - 6.
-You're hauling 100 pounds of Division 4.3 (dangerous when wet) materials.
-Do you need to stop before a railroad-highway crossing? - 7.
-At a rest area you discover your hazardous materials shipments slowly leaking from the vehicle.
-There is no phone around.
+You're hauling 100 pounds of Division 4.3 (dangerous when wet) material.
+Do you need to stop before railroad-highway crossings? - 7.
+At a rest area you discover your hazardous materials shipment is slowly leaking from the vehicle.
+There's no phone around.
 What should you do? - 8.
 What is the Emergency Response Guide (ERG)?

 These questions may be on your test.
-If you can't answer them all, re-read subsections 9.6 and 9.7.
+If you are unable to answer them all, re-read subsections 9.6 and 9.7.

-9.8 - Hazardous Materials Glossary
+9.8 Hazardous materials glossary